CS171/Homework_instructions/week-07/hw/week-07_hw.md

 ```
 /submission_FirstnameLastname
-	lab_partner.txt
 	hw/
 	    implementation/ ...folder for your code
    	        index.html
 	        css/ 		...folder with all CSS files
 	        js/ 		...folder with all JavaScript files
-		design/ ... folder for your design partß

-	lab/
 	    ...
 ```